-Exhibit No. Description First Amendment to Loan and Security Agreement, dated May 7, 2019, with the several banks and other financial institutions or 10.7.1 entities from time to time party to the Loan Agreement as Lenders and Hercules Capital, Inc., as administrative agent and 10.7.1 collateral agent (filed as Exhibit 10.2 to our Quarterly Report on Form 10-Q, filed with the SEC on May 9, 2019 and incorporated by reference herein).
-Consent and Second Amendment to Loan and Security Agreement, dated July 10, 2019, with the several banks and other financial 10.7.2 institutions or entities from time to time party to the Loan Agreement as Lenders and Hercules Capital, Inc., as administrative 10.7.2 agent and collateral agent ((filed as Exhibit 10.2 to our Quarterly Report on Form 10-Q, filed with the SEC on August 8, 2019 and incorporated by reference herein).
-10.8 + Asensus Surgical, Inc. Non-Employee Director Compensation Program, effective July 1, 2020 Form of Series B Warrants Exchange Agreement dated February 24, 2020, among TransEnterix, Inc. and the Series B Warrant 10.9 holders signatory thereto (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed with the SEC on February 25, 2020 and incorporated by reference herein).
-Promissory Note, dated April 18, 2020, by and between TransEnterix, Inc. and City National Bank, a national banking association 10.10 (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed with the SEC on April 28, 2020 and incorporated by reference).
-10.11 Form of Securities Purchase Agreement dated January 12, 2021, by and among the Registrant and the Purchasers (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed with the SEC on January 14, 2021 and incorporated by reference).
+Exhibit No. Description First Amendment to Loan and Security Agreement, dated May 7, 2019, with the several banks and other financial 10.7.1 institutions or entities from time to time party to the Loan Agreement as Lenders and Hercules Capital, Inc., as 10.7.1 administrative agent and collateral agent (filed as Exhibit 10.2 to our Quarterly Report on Form 10-Q, filed with the SEC on May 9, 2019 and incorporated by reference herein).
+Consent and Second Amendment to Loan and Security Agreement, dated July 10, 2019, with the several banks 10.7.2 and other financial institutions or entities from time to time party to the Loan Agreement as Lenders and Hercules 101112 Capital, Inc., as administrative agent and collateral agent ((filed as Exhibit 10.2 to our Quarterly Report on Form 100 1 10-Q, filed with the SEC on August 8, 2019 and incorporated by reference herein).
+10.8 + Asensus Surgical, Inc. Non-Employee Director Compensation Program, effective July 1, 2020 400 Form of Series B Warrants Exchange Agreement dated February 24, 2020, among TransEnterix, Inc. and the 10.9 Series B Warrant holders signatory thereto (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed with the SEC on February 25, 2020 and incorporated by reference herein).
+10.10 Promissory Note, dated April 18, 2020, by and between TransEnterix, Inc. and City National Bank, a national 10.10 banking association (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed with the SEC on April 28, 2020 and incorporated by reference).
+10.11 Form of Securities Purchase Agreement dated January 12, 2021, by and among the Registrant and the Purchasers 10.11 (filed as Exhibit 10.1 to the Registrant's Current Report on Form 8-K, filed with the SEC on January 14, 2021 and 21.1 incorporated by reference).
 21.1 Subsidiaries of the Registrant.
 23.1 Consent of BDO USA, LLP.
 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a)/15d-14(a).
 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a)/15d-14(a).
 32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101.INS Inline XBRL Instance Document.
-101.SCH Inline XBRL Taxonomy Extension Schema Document.
+Inline XBRL Instance Document.
+101.INS 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 The cover page from the Company's Annual Report on Form 10-K for the year ended December 31, 2020, formatted in Inline XBRL (included in Exhibit 101).

-- A management contract, compensatory plan or arrangement required to be separately identified. - Confidential treatment has been granted for certain portions of the agreement pursuant to a confidential treatment request filed with the Commission on November 9, 2015.
-Such provisions have been filed separately with the Commission. - \ Filed herewith.
+A management contract, compensatory plan or arrangement required to be separately identified.

+Confidential treatment has been granted for certain portions of the agreement pursuant to a confidential treatment request filed